LincaMarius/ISAP-1_Schematic/README.md

 ![ Figure 5 ](/Pictures/Figure5.png)

-Although the Memory subsystem is treated as a separate block, the scheme does not show any changes from the original one in SAP-1.
+Although the Memory subsystem is treated as a separate block, the schematic does not show any changes from the original one in SAP-1.

 I also highlighted the components that are part of the Front Panel